 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
 The analysis results showed that several characteristic-based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, homes lower than Grade 6 (excluding Year Renovated 2015 or newer) were at a substantially lower assessment levels than the rest of the population, Grade 6 homes (excluding Year Renovated 2015 or newer) were at a much lower assessment levels than the rest of the population, Grade 7 homes were generally at lower assessment levels than the rest of the population.
-The remaining improved properties in the population will receive an upward adjustment as indicated by the standard adjustment.
+For instance, townhome style residences located in neighborhood 6, townhomes in neighborhood 19, and townhomes located outside of neighborhoods 6 or 19 were generally at higher assessment levels than the rest of the population.
 This annual update valuation model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 650 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 1,463 useable residential sales in the area.

-Sales used in the valuation model were time adjusted to January 1, 2018.
+Sales used in the valuation model were time adjusted to January 1, 2019.
 The chosen adjustment model was developed using multiple regression.
 An explanatory adjustment table is included in this report.